Colorado State University

 Student Success Requirements

 DSF wants you to succeed as you pursue your education, and in partnership with the Colorado State University DSF Scholars are provided with additional support on campus to help you be successful.
 DSF Scholars must meet certain Student Success Requirements to maintain scholarship eligibility.

-Click on the button below to download a PDF of the Student Success Requirements at CSU for 2017-2018, plus details on reaching your campus contact.
+Click on the button below to download a PDF of the Student Success Requirements at CSU, plus details on reaching your campus contact.